thehung111/NHRangeSlider/README.md

   + `maximumValue` : The maximum possible value of the range
   + `lowerValue` : The value corresponding to the left thumb current position
   + `upperValue` : The value corresponding to the right thumb current position
+  + `stepValue` : If set, will snap to discrete step points along the slider .
+Default to nil.
   + `trackTintColor` : The track color
   + `trackHighlightTintColor` : The color of the section of the track located between the two thumbs
   + `thumbTintColor`: The thumb color
   + `thumbBorderColor`: The thumb border color
   + `thumbBorderWidth`: The width of the thumb border
   + `curvaceousness` : From 0.0 for square thumbs to 1.0 for circle thumbs
-  + `displayStringFormat` : display format for lower and upper thumb values.
+  + `lowerDisplayStringFormat` : display format for lower thumb value.
 Default to `%.0f` to display value as Int.
+Change this if you need to display decimal places or want a different label.
-Change this if you need to display decimal places.
+  + `upperDisplayStringFormat` : display format for upper thumb value.
+Default to `%.0f` to display value as Int.
+Change this if you need to display decimal places or want a different label.
   + `spacing` : vertical spacing between the labels and thumbs
   + `thumbLabelStyle` : position of thumb labels.
 Set to STICKY to stick to left and right positions.
 Set to FOLLOW to follow left and right thumbs
   + `gapBetweenThumbs` : minimum distance between thumbs